yacoob/aib2ofx/README.md

 ...or how to grab transaction data out of AIB's online interface, and format it into `OFX` file.

+**NOTE:** Last AIB login update (Feb' 2021) made me realise how brittle the overall machinery here is.
+The code that works around Web Storage API use is ugly and likely to break.
+The most likely road forward for this project is to decouple it into [ofxstatement](https://github.com/kedder/ofxstatement) plugin and (maybe) Selenium-powered CSV acquisition script.
+The former will be easy, the latter will most likely be a nightmare to maintain and install, unless you enjoy having your banking details pipe through an arbitrary docker image.

+Time will tell.

 ## Installation

     python3 -mvenv aib2ofx